 You can contact Lancaster West Estate Residents at: email@example.com

-The Radical Housing Network, to whom we are grateful for much of the content of this blog, is a network of housing campaigns from across London.
+The Radical Housing Network, to whom we are grateful for much of the content of this blog, is a London-wide network of housing activist and campaign groups.
 (Grenfell Action Group is a member).

 The Radical Housing Network has a website at : http://radicalhousingnetwork.org/